sam-wong8/newer-york/index.md

 ### Recreational Facilities

-Newer York has a variety of recreational facilities that suit all kinds of recreational activity
+Newer York has a variety of entertainment facilities that make living here a blast!
+We have a giant sport stadium.
+There's also a nice beach where you can relax and sit in the sun.
+We also have one of the biggest libraries in Europe, where you can search for records that go as far back as Ancient Egyptian times!
+There is also a large theatre where world-class plays are performed.

 ### Sustainability